open-estuary/estuary/doc/Setup_HiKey_WiFi_Env.4HiKey.md

     If your envinorment has not any wired network device, you can rename the eth3.cfg in `/etc/network/interfaces.d` as eth3.cfg.template;

- 4. reboot the system adn verify the wifi status
+  4.reboot the system adn verify the wifi status

    At first, please reboot the system.